netdata/netdata/docs/Running-behind-nginx.md

 printf "yourusername:$(openssl passwd -apr1)" > /etc/nginx/passwords
 ```

-And thenenable the authentication inside your server directive:
+And then enable the authentication inside your server directive:

 ```
 server {